Control Systems

 State → Signal → Action loop

-This is the loop underneath everything I build.
+This is the loop underneath everything.

 - State: where we are